hverdagen/tump3info/README.txt

 replacing jsonfilename with the actual name (probably the blog name.)

 Output- (youtube urls, soundcloud urls, and nameless or skipped files for which renaming failed) are saved to /write_dir.

+Known issues: prints errors instead of writing to stderr, doesn't take a list of files as an argument, filename parsing may be locale-dependent (eg. has trouble with Japanese!)